assetto-corsa-web/accweb/README.md

 To be able to run accweb through Docker, you have to install Docker and Compose on your server.
 Please refer to the Docker/Compose documentation on how to do that.

-1. copy the `docker-compose.yml` and place it on your server
-2. edit `docker-compose.yml` to your needs
+1. edit `docker-compose.yml` to your needs
 2. open a terminal
 3. change directory to the `docker-compose.yml` location
 4. start accweb with the command: `docker-compose up -d`